svecosystem/formsnap/sites/docs/content/components/control.md

 ## Why a separate component?

-A common question is _"why we can't just include this logic in the `Field` component?"_.
+A common question is _"why we can't just include this logic in the various `Field` components?"_.

-While we could, doing so would limit the `Field` component to a single control, which would limit the ability to use it for checkbox groups, radio groups, and other multi-control components.
+Doing so would limit the `Field` component to a single control, which would limit the ability to use it for checkbox groups, radio groups, and other multi-control components.

 ## Props

-The `Control` component doesn't render an element itself, it strictly provides context and attributes for the control via a slot prop.
+The `Control` component doesn't render an element itself, it strictly provides context and attributes for the control via a slot prop and state for the [Label](/docs/components/label).

 ```ts
 export type ControlProps = {